shizzard/jiffy-v/README.md

  - `hash` (or associative array, key-value array)
  - typed `list`
  - `enum` (a number of predefined values)
+ - `variant` (any listed type)

-The last three types are composite; this means, that this types can be root types of your message map.
+The last four types are composite; this means, that this types can be root types of your message map.
 But something tells us that in most cases root type of your message map will be `hash`.

 Typing and maps
 ---------------